6 Types Of Electrical Switches In The Home

 Switches come in handy for more than just lighting too.
 You can use a switch to control power to outlets, for example, which make them very handy for rooms with lamps as the light source, or other electronics and appliances that you may want to be able to toggle on and off.
 It’s all up to you.

-There are five different types of switches: single pole, double pole, three-way, four-way, and smart switches.
-What they do and how they function vary, and each is more suited for certain rooms and applications.
-There is also a sixth kind of switch, the dimmer switch, which can essentially be any of the other switches, but with the added function of dimming lights.
+The sixth kind of switch, the dimmer switch, is essentially any of the other types of switches, but with the added function of dimming lights.
 Knowing what switch to use, and where they’re typically used, will definitely come in handy.

 Here are six types of light switches you can find around the house: